ilyJoyce/osen-backend/README.md

 ### NOTE!

-You need to have to move this backends folder into the index directory of your own webpage,
+You need to move this backends folder into the index directory of your own webpage,
+or edit the code to use your own path,
 otherwise it obviously won't work.
-The web-server is hosted on port: 6464, this can be changed in the main.rs,
+The web-server is hosted on port: 6464, this can be changed in the main.rs
 or by using the --port {port} argument:

 `cargo run -- --port {port}` or `./path/to/binary/osen-backend --port {port}`